OfficeDev/Office-Add-in-samples/Samples/excel-keyboard-shortcuts/README.md

 description: "This sample shows how to add keyboard shortcuts to your Office Add-in."
 ---

-# (Preview) Use keyboard shortcuts for Office add-in actions
+# Use keyboard shortcuts for Office add-in actions

 ## Summary